lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2018
+- The Moon Is a Harsh Mistress by Robert A. Heinlein (December)
 - The Twelve Caesars by Suetonius (October)
 - Finding Alphas: A Quantitative Approach to Building Trading Strategies (September)
 - The Hacker Playbook: Practical Guide To Penetration Testing Paperback by Peter Kim (August)